hwxi/hwxi.github.io/TEACHING/README.md

 ### Overview

 This is a course that introduces students to some fundamental principles and techniques in modern programming language design and implementation.
-The course mainly covers type theories in programming and emphasizes the need for mathematical formalism in both describing and analyzing programming languages and programs.
+It focuses on using types to specify and then verify a variety of program invariants while emphasizing the need for mathematical formalism in both describing and analyzing programming languages and programs.
+Programming for this course is to be done in a research language (ATS) and the amount of programming is light overall.

 ### Prerequisites